Can you tell us a little bit about yourself?

 What does an average work day in your life look like?

 It can be quite varied.
 I’ve tried to be a bit more structured this year, so we’re trying to do different activities on different days.
 So Monday I try to work on writing content, so some articles in the morning.
 And I have Kate working with me now, so we usually meet in the afternoon and go over the plans for the week.
 Tuesday, I’m trying to connect with some of our corporate clients and potentially seek some new opportunities.
 And then I’ve started coaching, so I’m trying to do some of the coaching on Tuesday afternoons.
 Wednesdays, we look at preparing for our webinars and our podcasts, which we do monthly, and then events.
-Obviously, we’ve got the big Dietitian Day annual conference coming up, so there’s a lot of activity around preparing for our event.
+We’ve got the big Dietitian Day annual conference coming up, so there’s a lot of activity around preparing for our event.
 And then I’ve got some time set aside for marketing and planning.
-In amongst all of that there’s calls, some days I might be in the office, some days I’m meeting with people, some days I’m travelling interstate.
+Amongst all of that there’s calls, some days I might be in the office, some days I’m meeting with people, some days I’m travelling interstate.
 I enjoy the variety.

 Do you feel like with the structured approach it’s hard to manage all of that variety because there’s so many things going on?